 As a child, we’d usually have our Pancake Day pancakes in the evening since mornings were busy heading off to school.
 Mom followed the old tradition of baking tokens into the pancakes to predict your future, which made it extra special.
 If memory serves, a penny for poverty, a larger coin for richness, the potential hidden treasures a dime for a sailor (our Canadian dimes had the Bluenose sailing ship on them), thimble for a tailor, button for a bachelor, and a ring to be married.
 I think the large coin (always desirable as a kid) was a 25c piece back in the day, but now with arrival of $1 and $2 coins perhaps pancakes are paying out these days.
 Cut with care before eating, though.
 Haha!
 Either way, I’d recommend skipping the tokens if making pancakes for dogs.

-Adapting Your Favourite Pancake Recipe for Sharing with the Dogs
+Adapting Your Favourite Pancake Recipe for Sharing

 If you’re planning to share your pancakes with your pups, there are a few adaptations that can help make your pancakes a little more dog-friendly (and potentially healthier for you, too).
 There are also a few safety checks on ingredients for suitable ingredients for dogs in general and for your specific dog.

 If your recipe calls for added sugar, consider leaving it out.
 You can easily adjust the sweetness of your own pancakes with toppings like maple syrup or extra fruit.
 When plating up the pancakes for dogs, skip the syrup (of course) and take care with any additional toppings like whipped cream.
 See the tips and tricks at the end of this post for more on plating and serving.

 If your recipe calls for added salt, consider leaving it out.
 Most of us get more than enough.